Cheapest Places in Suffolk to Buy a 3 Bedroom House in 2020

-Three bedroom houses start at approximately £185,000 in the attractive market town of Sudbury.
-Once upon a time the weaving and silk industry prospered here and many great houses and churches were built on the proceeds of these profitable industries.
+Three bedroom houses start at approximately £175,000 in the attractive market town of Sudbury.
+Once upon a time the weaving and silk industry prospered here and many great houses and churches were built on the proceeds of those profitable industries.
 Modern day Sudbury continues to enjoy this rich, historical legacy, and the fine old buildings help to give the town a unique charm and character.

 Sudbury lies near the Essex border, on the River Stour.
 The local area is very beautiful, and has been immortalised in the paintings of John Constable and Thomas Gainsborough.
 Sudbury has connections to both artists, and there is a Gainsborough museum based in his birthplace in the town.

-Local schools go through to secondary level, and Sudbury has many and varied leisure opportunities including boating on the broad reaches of the river Stour.
+Local schools go through to secondary level, and Sudbury has many and varied leisure opportunities including, not least, boating on the broad reaches of the river Stour.

 Wickham Market is a large village in the Suffolk Coastal heritage area.
 It lies on the A12 trunk road, north-east of both Ipswich and Woodbridge.
 The nearest railway station is approximately two miles east at Campsea Ashe.